EssenceOfChaos/cryptom/README.md

 ### Project => Company

 * This project may have multiple contributors at the time it develops a revenue stream.
 I believe the project's ownership should be assigned by a system of *founders equity*.
-A multi-signature wallet should be created assigning the develpors equity based on their contributions to the project.
+A multi-signature wallet should be created assigning the developers equity based on their contributions to the project.
 This would allow the business to be autonomous with decentralized control.